John D. Albertson

 John Albertson is a Professor of CEE at Cornell University.
 Albertson joined the Cornell faculty in July of 2015, arriving from Duke University where he was department chair of Civil and Environmental Engineering.
 He did his undergraduate work at SUNY Buffalo and received his BS in Civil Engineering with an emphasis in structures in 1985.
-He then worked for six years at Northeast Utilities in CT as a Project Engineer in their Transmission Line Engineering department.
-While working at NU he earned an MBA (Finance) at the University of Hartford and also earned his Professional Engineers license (CT).
-In 1991 he left industry to return to academia, earning a Masters in Hydrology from Yale University in 1993 and a Ph.D. in Hydrologic Science at University of California Davis in 1996.
-At Davis his coursework was largely in fluid mechanics, atmospheric dynamics, applied mathematics, and signal processing.
-In 1996 he joined the faculty in the Department of Environmental Sciences at the University of Virginia.
+He then practiced as a professional structural engineer for six years in the electric power industry.
+During that time he earned an MBA (Finance) at the University of Hartford and also earned his Professional Engineers license (CT).
+In 1991 he left industry to return to academia, earning a Masters in Hydrology from Yale University in 1993 and a Ph.D. in Hydrologic Science at the University of California, Davis in 1996.
+In 1996 he joined the faculty of the Department of Environmental Sciences at the University of Virginia.
 In 2002 he moved to the Department of Civil and Environmental Engineering at Duke University, where he worked until summer of 2015.
 He has held visiting appointments at the University of Cork (Ireland), the University of Cagliari (Italy), the University of Padova (Italy), and EURAC (Italy).

 - Fluid Dynamics and Rheology